apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**"Luminescent" photo of horseshoe crab wins Wildlife Photographer of the Year prize**
+**The scene as the Israel-Hamas war continues**

-You can read more about it [here](https://www.cbsnews.com/news/wildlife-photographer-of-the-year-2023-horseshoe-crab-laurent-ballesta/).
+You can read more about it [here](https://www.washingtonpost.com/world/interactive/2023/photos-israel-hamas-war/).

 ## Requirements
 - Python 3.8